cairo-book/cairo-book/src/ch202-02-segments.md

 1:7   110
 1:8   2:1
 ⋮
+// Segment 2

 2:0   110

 ```

-To reiterate, after the execution of the program, the relocatable values turn into one contiguous memory address space with the help of the relocation table to give context to the linear memory address space.
+Once the program is finished executing,the relocatable values turn into one contiguous memory address space with the help of the relocation table to give context to the linear memory address space.

-**Turns into linear memory after relocation:**
+**From relocation value to one contiguous memory address space:**

 ```
 Addr  Value
 -----------
-⋮
 1     5189976364521848832
 2     10
 3     5189976364521848832